April 3, 20267 minute read

 4. Better segmentation of your email list.
 Using interactive surveys and quizzes you can learn a lot about your recipients.
 With the right survey tool and some engaging questions, you can easily understand client preferences and boost engagement.
 Plus, you can later personalize your marketing strategy to deliver even more relevant content.

-Then, based on the data you collect, you can better segment your email list and send users more personalized interactive newsletters.
+Then, based on the data you collect, you can better segment your email list and send users more personalized interactive newsletters, especially as platforms like Ceros expand their personalization capabilities.

 Why is this important?